 A few weeks ago, I saw cellist Jeffrey Zeigler perform a program titled The Sound of Science.
 For each of the eight pieces, each composer worked with or was inspired by a particular scientist.
 It was an extraordinary evening, an excursion into the concepts of exploration and discovery in science as well as music.

 Science is an abiding interest of mine.
 Anatomy, of course, is an integral part of dealing with the figure, one of my main artistic concerns.
 This fascination also accounts for the employment of x-rays and other medical imaging, allowing me a broader figurative palette from which to draw.

 My vocabulary doesn’t come only from art.
-Ideas from other disciplines contribute to my overall perspective, strengthening or expanding those views already in place.
+Ideas from other disciplines contribute to my overall perspective, strengthening, expanding, or transforming those views already in place.
 The endeavor to see previously overlooked connections is something shared by artists and scientists.

 “Feed your head.” – Grace Slick, “White Rabbit”